 In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Black Angus steaks and sweet potato wedges with scallion-ginger relish

 2 Servings, 660 Calories/Serving

-This ain’t your typical steak and potatoes.
+This isn’t your typical steak and potatoes.
 We elevate the classic steak dinner to star status with tender sweet potato wedges, garlicky kale, and a seared scallion-ginger relish.

 In your bag